Fake Accounts, Fake Content and Staying One Step Ahead

 Do not share personal details

-Report through the platform
+Report it on the platform

-Engaging with fake accounts only increases risk.
+Engaging often increases risk.

 Why Fake Content Is Dangerous